mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - update()

 **DML**
-DML stands for **Data Manipulation Language**, the commands SELECT, INSERT, UPDATE, and DELETE are database statements used to create, update, or delete data from existing tables.
+DML stands for **Data Manipulation Language**, the commands SELECT, INSERT, UPDATE, and DELETE are database statements used to create, update, or delete data from **existing tables**.

 **DDL**
 DDL stands for **Data Definition Language**, used to manipulate database objects: tables, views, cursors, etc. DDL database statements can be executed with JdbcTemplate using the execute method.

 ```java
 public int createTable(String name) {